theandrelima/pydantic-serdes/docs/the_global_data_store.md

   based on the search_params and returns the result.

 - `get(model_class, search_params)`: This method uses `filter()` to get a single model instance from the global store based on the search_params.
-It raises a `ModelDoesNotExistError` if no matching model is found, and a `ModelAlreadyExistsError` if more than one matching model is found.
+It raises a `ModelInstanceDoesNotExistError` if no matching model is found, and a `MultipleModelInstancesReturnedError` if more than one matching model is found.

 - `get_all_by_class(model_class)`: This method uses `_search()` to get all the records of a given model class from the global store.
 It does not require any search parameters.